Question: What are the best practices for working with nuclei samples for 3' single-cell gene expression?

 Nuclei being smaller in size may be more difficult to count.
 This can be further exacerbated if there is lots of cellular debris present, as common counting dyes like Trypan Blue may also stain debris.
 The use of a nucleic acid staining fluorescent dye (like Ethidium Homodimer-1) and a fluorescent capable automated counter or microscope may help improve nuclei counting accuracy as only nucleic acids will be stained and not debris.
 It is best to count in replicates to ensure accuracy.
 Please see our Technical Note with Guidelines on Accurate Target Cell Count.

-Countess III is currently incompatible with nuclei counting due to software limitations and gating out cells/nuclei < 4µM.
+To enable nuclei counting on Countess 3 FL, enable “FL-based count.”
+BF-based counting may gate out cells/nuclei <4um.
 For more information on how to accurately count nuclei, please see: I'm having trouble accurately counting nuclei.
 What can I do?

 Freezing or cryopreservation of nuclei is not recommended as freezing can damage cellular/nuclear membranes.
 If nuclei are frozen, they have the potential to burst and increase the background signal.
 Nuclei can be frozen, but lots of sample loss is expected (due to membranes bursting).
 For details, see: Is it possible to freeze nuclei prior to Single Cell 3'?
 Cryopreservation at the cell stage is recommended as an alternative to the freezing of nuclei.